Ranger-4297/YAGPDB-ccs/Moderation/Readme.md

 Also, please note that; It would be best to stop the default logs from being sent.
 Or else you will have 2 logs being sent in your modlogs.

-> *If you find any bugs or issues, feel free to PR an issue or fix, or contact me through the YAGPDB Support Server*
+> *If you find any bugs or issues, feel free to PR an issue or fix, alternatively contact me through the [YAGPDB Support Server](https://discord.gg/SY7wn39SYD) or my server, [Dynamic](https://discord.gg/2WfF9JxuTU)*

 ## credits